bitrise-steplib/steps-deploy-to-bitrise-io/README.md

 ### Configuring the Pipeline Intermediate File Sharing section of the Step

 The **Files to share between pipeline stages** input specifies the files meant to be intermediate files shared between the Pipeline Stages.
 When uploading the Pipeline intermediate files, you must assign environment variable keys to them in the **Files to share between pipeline stages** input.
-The inputs `path:env_key` values will be saved together with the file and later automatically reconstructed by the [Artifact pull Step](https://www.bitrise.io/integrations/steps/artifact-pull).
+The inputs `path:env_key` values will be saved together with the file and later automatically reconstructed by the [Pull Pipeline intermediate files Step](https://www.bitrise.io/integrations/steps/artifact-pull).
 The directories you specify will be archived and uploaded as a single file.

 #### Configuring the Debug section of the Step